Raghavi-Mohan/my-artApp/README.md

 # MyArtApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.
-This app is created to show case my paintings and making videos of the same.
+This app is created to show case my paintings and making videos of the same, this UI also have the nagivation to my GIT,Instagram and youtube.

 ## Development server